NoteDance/Note/README.md

 1. not parallel computing gradient and optimizing.(kernel.PO=1)
 2. parallel computing gradient and optimizing.(kernel.PO=2)

+Second parallel optimization may cause training instability but it can make the loss function jump out of the local minimum.

 neural network example:https://github.com/7NoteDancing/Note-documentation/tree/main/Note%204.0%20documentation/DL

 **Use second parallel optimization to train on MNIST,speed was increased by more than 2 times!**